vlstill/presentations/concur_a2015/pres.md

 **Silent loads/stores**

-*   DIVINE's notion of `load`/`store` visibility based on pointer tracking
+*   DIVINE's notion of `load`/`store` visibility is based on pointer tracking
 *   a value might be reachable by pointers from more then one thread, but might be accessed only by one
 *   mark `load`/`store` as silent to avoid visibility checking
-*   could also improve generation speed
+*   could also improve verification speed
 *   requires good pointer analysis

 **Slicing**